After 3 years, Boeing Dreamliner becomes reality

 "Plastic is what you have on the dashboard of your car.
 This is not plastic," he told reporters.

-The 787 development program has been delayed seven times due to challenges with engineering, supply chain glitches and a 58-day labour strike in 2008.
+The 787 development program has been delayed seven times due to challenges with engineering, supply chain glitches and a 58-day labor strike in 2008.
+[ID:nS1E78O09V]

 "We have been waiting for the 787 for over 3 years as we expected it in the summer of 2008," said senior vice president Satoru Fujiki who took part in negotiations to buy the 787.